tiffanyfay/opentelemetry-training/tutorial/content/exercises/otel_in_action/_index.md

 So the following part is less about what OpenTelemetry provides, but more about how Jaeger evaluates it.

 Search for all traces with the default settings again.
-This time let's try to compare the Python to the Java invocation for the call to quuery all Todo items.
+This time let's try to compare the Python to the Java invocation for the call to query all Todo items.

 Once you have the list, select the `todoui-flask: /` and the `todoui-thymeleaf: GET /`.
 There will probably be many invocations of this type by now, any pair of them will do.